Chicago Estate Planning Attorney

 The last will and testament is one of the most important documents that you can have as part of your overall estate plan.
 With a last will and testament, you are essentially making decisions regarding your assets that’ll take effect following your death.
 Creating and filing a will is often simple and inexpensive, and a will addresses many people’s estate planning needs.

 Nevertheless, the last will and testament cannot do everything, and it’s really important to understand what your will can do, and what your will cannot do.
 With decades of estate planning experience in the Chicago area, and helping hundreds of individuals draft, file, and administer their wills, Chicago estate planning attorney James C. Provenza can help make sure that your will addresses your specific needs.
-For a free consultation with our law firm, James C. Provenza & Associates, call us today at (847) 729-3939.
+Call James C. Provenza & Associates today at (847) 729-3939.

 What a Will Might Not Do